herlopez/bl-cloud-v2/README.md

 # Dev Setup
+This project requires node and npm.
+If you don't already have it installed then please visit: https://nodejs.org/en/ and download your recommended setup.

 If you don't already have nodemon or gulp installed then 'npm -g install nodemon' and/or 'npm -g install gulp' is required.

 Step 1: In your terminal of choice using the CLI -> git clone https://github.com/Brilliant-Labs/bl-cloud-v2.git